ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 [XPath].

-JSONPath was intended as a light-weight companion to JSON implementations on platforms such as PHP and JavaScript, so instead of defining its own expression language like XPath did, JSONPath delegated this to the expression language of the platform.
+JSONPath was intended as a light-weight companion to JSON implementations in languages such as PHP and JavaScript, so instead of defining its own expression language, like XPath did, JSONPath delegated to the implementation language.
-While the languages in which JSONPath is used do have significant commonalities, over time this caused non-portability of JSONPath expressions between the ensuing platform-specific dialects.
+As JSONPath was implemented in more languages, JSONPath expressions became decreasingly portable.

-This document aims to remove platform dependencies and serve as a common JSONPath specification that can be used across platforms.
+This document aims to remove language dependencies and serve as a common JSONPath specification that can be used across languages.
 Obviously, this means that backwards compatibility could not always be achieved; a design principle of this document is to go with a "consensus" between implementations even if it is rough, as long as that does not jeopardize the objective of obtaining a usable,